 - In The Legend of Zelda: Ocarina of Time, Link learns the Song of Storms from such a guy.

 - The organ grinder is one of the most nefarious enemies in the old text-adventure game Beyond Zork.

-- Looney Tunes: Bugs Bunny pretended to be the monkey working with an organ grinder in one of his cartoons, after he caught the real monkey pocketing the profits.
+- Looney Tunes: In Hurdy-Gurdy Hare, Bugs Bunny takes over an organ grinder's monkey's job after he catches the real monkey pocketing the profits.

 - An organ grinder occasionally shows up in Cow and Chicken, though the monkey has since decomposed into a skeleton and the machine is literally grinding organs into powder.
 (It's uncertain as to whether the machine is grinding the musical instrument or body parts.)